tommasorigon/EPYfunctional/README.md

 # EPYfunctional

-This code is associated with the paper:
+The code contained in this repository is associated with the paper:

   Rigon, T. (2022+). *An enriched mixture model for functional clustering*.
 [ArXiV](https://arxiv.org/abs/1907.02493)